-Thingsboard allows you to send remote procedure calls (RPC) from server side applications to devices and vise versa.
+ThingsBoard allows you to send remote procedure calls (RPC) from server side applications to devices and vice versa.
 Basically, this feature allows you to send commands to devices and receive results of commands execution.
-Similar, you can execute request from the device, apply some calculations or other server-side logic on back-end and push response back to the device.
-This guide covers Thingsboard RPC capabilities.
+Similar, you can execute request from the device, apply some calculations or other server-side logic on the back-end and push the response back to the device.
+This guide covers ThingsBoard RPC capabilities.
 After reading this guide, you will get familiar with following topics:

 Thinsboard RPC feature can be divided into two types based on originator: device-originated and server-originated RPC calls.
 In order to use more familiar names, we will name device-originated RPC calls as a client-side RPC calls and server-originated RPC calls as server-side RPC calls.

 Server-side RPC calls can be divided into one-way and two-way: